 Speaking of images, do they all have alt text?

 Not only does alt text help those using screen readers, it also tells search engines (like Google) what’s in your images.

 This is the description that contributes to “Pinterest SEO.”
 Even though the Pin Description won’t display on your pins, it’s important to provide one and make it as descriptive as possible.

 Do your posts have descriptive meta descriptions?

-Meta descriptions are the suggestion you’re giving to Google for what to display in a search result, and they can help entice potential readers to click on your content.
+Meta descriptions suggestion you’re giving to Google for what to display in a search result.

-E-A-T is a very on-brand and important topic for food bloggers to understand; it stands for expertise, authoritativeness, and trustworthiness, and sites that have high levels of E-A-T are seen as high-quality resources and create a more well-rounded, future-proofed site.
+E-E-A-T is a very on-brand and important topic for food bloggers to understand; it stands for experience, expertise, authoritativeness, and trustworthiness, and sites that have high levels of E-E-A-T are seen as high-quality resources and create a more well-rounded, future-proofed site.

 Are all paid links marked as nofollow or sponsored?

 You want to make sure to tell Google that an external link is paid for so that it doesn’t contribute to that site’s PageRank.
 Just a way to stay on Google’s good side.

 Have you optimized your internal links and external links?